 I’d probably say productivity (and in connection, achievement) pressure levels were at an all-time high in my three years at university.
 Towards the end and especially around exam periods, it was almost as if it was a competition to get the most work done and spend the most hours in the library.
 Of course, you may say, surely this is just the nature of the beast?
 Being productive at university is certainly conducive to success and the competition is almost inevitable when surrounded by high achieving and extremely bright people at all times.
 However, I made the mistake of trying so hard to be productive that it probably had a negative effect.
 I remember that we would all wake up unnecessarily early to race to library and then spend a ridiculously long time there.

 Honestly, I hate to think how many of those hours in the library were actually productive and effective.
-My friends and I would burn ourselves out so days would come around where we actually couldn’t bring ourselves to work and would treat ourselves to self-care days or go out drinking excessively, then ruin the day after.
+My friends and I would burn ourselves out so days would come around where we actually couldn’t bring ourselves to work and would treat ourselves to self-care days or party too much, then ruin the day after.
 I often think that if we had had more balance and structure in our approach to work, we would have been able to incorporate self-care etc. into our daily routines more efficiently and not need to take time out for it.
 Without a doubt, I’ve learnt from those mistakes and I definitely approach productivity in the sense of work more realistically now.

 However, leaving university and the work void that has followed, has presented yet another issue of productivity for me.